Hollande eyes quick consensus with Merkel on growth

 Hollande has said that if elected he would make his first trip abroad to Berlin to meet Chancellor Angela Merkel and start developing personal ties, smoothing over ideological differences after she chose to back Sarkozy during the campaign.

-Hollande has campaigned as a critic of austerity policies associated with Merkel and Sarkozy, which he says choke growth.

-Pierre Moscovici, Hollande's campaign manager, said while the trip would be mostly a symbolic exercise to show Franco-German relations were intact, it would also allow him quickly to impress his pro-growth ideas on his German counterpart.
+Pierre Moscovici, Hollande's campaign manager, said while the trip was mostly a symbolic exercise to show Franco-German relations were intact, it would also allow him quickly to impress his pro-growth ideas on his German counterpart.

 A newly elected Hollande may be in a position of strength to start pulling the Franco-German position in his direction on the trip, likely to happen soon after a swearing in ceremony on May 15.
 Hollande plans to travel to the United States on May 17.